-Australians are advised to avoid travelling to remote areas of the country, including the borders with Ethiopia and Somalia where the presence of security forces is low.
+Australians are advised to avoid travelling to remote areas of the country, including the borders with Ethiopia and Somalia where the presence of security forces is limited.

-Roads in Djibouti are sometimes narrow, poorly lit and badly maintained.
-Roaming livestock are an additional hazard especially if driving at night.
+Some roads in Djibouti are narrow, poorly lit and badly maintained.
+Roaming livestock are an additional hazard especially at night.
 The standard of driving and vehicle maintenance is generally poor.
 Police set up wire coils as roadblocks on some of the major roads, and these may be difficult to see at night.
 Intercity travel is limited to bus and ferry services between the capital city and the towns of Tadjoura and Obock.
 We recommend that you do not travel at night and that overland travel be undertaken in a convoy.
 For further advice, see our road travel page.

 In the event of an accident, the driver should wait until the police arrive on the scene.